lucprincen/lucidian-tides/Sessions/10 - Session 10.md

 Mal mentions this isn't unlike the deal she expected her dad to make.

 We share this information with Eda and Gallen, to get them in the loop.
+These letters and contracts are smoking guns, proof that can be brought to the council to get de Montfort and de Modesto expelled from the council.